Nerian/redis-rb/README.md

 ## Storing objects

-Redis only stores strings as values.
+Redis2 only stores strings as values.
 If you want to store an object, you can use a serialization mechanism such as JSON:

 ```ruby